 Is your PH business audit-ready?

-Below, we provide an in-depth Explainer on the Audited Financial Statement for Philippine companies, explore what “Audit Season” actually means and we identify some of the key items that PH businesses must be aware of to ensure that their Audited Financial Statement is filed by the April BIR deadline!
+Below, we provide an in-depth explainer of the Audited Financial Statement for Philippine companies, explore what “Audit Season” actually means, and identify some of the key items that PH businesses must be aware of to ensure that their Audited Financial Statement is filed by the April BIR deadline!

 What is Audit Season?